Love Nikki-Dress Up Queen by Elex

 Swearing and Using the Lord’s Name in Vain: 0/5 None

-Emotional, Intense, and Disturbing Content: 2½/5 Some Disturbing Content and Death: A character dies later in the series.
-People who have died in the past are mentioned A country ends up in a revolution.
+Emotional, Intense, and Disturbing Content: 2½/5 Some Disturbing Content and Death: A character dies later in the series, with a picture of her being carried away in the arms of her lover.
+A character is beheaded.
+Characters see the spirit of their dead friend, who silently watches the player.
+Profiles talk about memories of the deceased.
+People who have died in the past are mentioned.
+A country ends up in a revolution.
 Some of the ghost themes have skeletons and creepy corn dolls.
 It is mentioned that a king died, and his picture is shown.
 War, the war spirit, and armies are mentioned.
 Characters have stomachaches.
 Characters are mentioned to have been crying.
 “Kill” is used for descriptive purposes.

-Religious Issues: 2/5 Frequent Mention: Someone is called a “Reincarnated Goddess,” though it is not clear if she is or not.
+Religious Issues: 3/5 Use and Frequent Mention: Characters visit a woman to see their dead friend.
+Someone is called a “Reincarnated Goddess,” though it is not clear if she is or not.
 Women are called goddesses in stories. ”There are several “goddess” outfits and clothes named after false goddesses like Athena.
 Clothing can have a “goddess” and/or a “hindu” theme.
+Some clothing has nun themes or devil themes.
 It mentions that people “worshiped style and design” in the country the game is set in.
 There is at least one mention of a seer.
 There is at least one mention of karma.
 There are mentions of ghosts, and there are ghost themed events.
 There is mention of a demon in one outfit.
 There are clothes that reference the Chinese zodiac, and characters are named after the Western zodiac.
 There is a good luck fortune cat.

-Magic: 2½/5 Some Reference and Use: A women says she summoned a character.
+Magic: 2½/5 Some Reference and Use: A land is cursed so that no one can use violence.
+A women says she summoned a character.
 A curse is put on a country.
 A chapter is called “The Witch and the Star Sea.”
 There are witch outfits.
 There are mentions of elves, fairies, dryads, phantoms, and vampires in clothing and/or in general.
 There are clothes based off of fairy tales such as Snow White and Cinderella.
 “Fairy tale” and “magical” used for descriptive purposes.

 Others: The main character can dress up in manly clothes.
 “Alice in Wonderland” is mentioned, and there is clothing based off of it.
 “Barbie” is mentioned at least once.
 There are dancer, gothic, pop, rock, and unisex style clothing, outfits, and descriptions.
 Dancing is mentioned.
 The player can wear tattoos.
 A cat jokingly makes comments about finding humans attractive because of their clothes.
 “Wine” is used for descriptive purposes.